 - Two letters of professional reference

-- Non-refundable $35 application fee, payable by check or money order issued to UNT Health Science Center**
+- Non-refundable $35 application fee, payable only by check or money order issued to UNT Health Science Center**

 - Admissions Interview (by invitation)